 Patients described high levels of satisfaction with the responsive service provided by the practice.
+They told us the practice was flexible in accommodating their appointment needs.

 The practice had an efficient appointment system to respond to patients' needs.
-Staff told us that patients who requested an urgent appointment were seen the same day.
+Staff told us that patients who requested an urgent appointment were usually seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
-Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
+Appointments ran smoothly on the day of the inspection.